sunderee/minimal/README.md

 The package includes a complete [example app](/example) showing two use cases:
 - The classical counter app that demonstrates basic state management.
 This shows off either the non disposable and the disposable notifiers.
-- A morphing widget.
+- A chroma counter widget, which changes the counter, the background color, and the container shape.
 This shows off two views using the same notifier, autodispose, and state selection to avoid unnecessary rebuilds.

 ## Features